Skip to main content

 kubectl get nodes

-It should show two nodes:
+It should show a single node:

 NAME STATUS ROLES AGE VERSION